schuam/.dotfiles/.config/alacritty/README.md

 scheme with the next available one.

 In order for it to work the Python's **pyyaml** package must be installed on the system.
-When I wrote the script I had Python 3.8.5 installed on my system.
+When I wrote the script I had Python 3.8.5 installed on my machine.
 I haven't tested is with any other version, but it should pretty much work with any other version of python (a least any other Python 3 version).